PetriAsi/o365-moodle/README.md

 # Microsoft 365 and Azure Active Directory Plugins for Moodle
 *includes support for* **Microsoft 365 Education**, **Microsoft 365 Enterprise**, **Azure Active Directory** *and* **Microsoft School Data Sync**

+## !!
+My fork contains devolopment branches for new features.
+Currently two branches to support renaming moodle users when syncing from azure ad. !!

 This repo is where development on all Microsoft 365 and Azure Active Directory plugins for Moodle takes place.
 After every release, updated versions of these plugins are pushed to the [Microsoft 365 plugin set](https://moodle.org/plugins/browse.php?list=set&id=72) available in the [Moodle plugins directory.](https://moodle.org/plugins)

 The following plugins are **actively maintained and required** for new installations and provide the core functionality of the integration: